 In the Linus’s Blanket version of twenty questions, I send a list of questions to a willing

 victim author and they choose which questions and how many questions they want to answer.
-Brunonia Barry, who wrote the novel The Map of True Places, played along and answered sixteen questions.
-Here is what Brunonia had to say about reading, writing and asking the big questions.
+It’s basically a choose your own interview type deal.
+Deborah Bedford, author of His Other Wife, played along and answered thirteen questions.
+Here is what Deborah had to say about reading, writing and snickerdoodles!

 I am often struck by the different ways writers respond to the process of writing a book.
 Linus’s Blanket refers to my use of reading and other activities as a means of escape and comfort, can you share with us any routines, food or recipes, or favorite books or rituals that help you thorough the writing process?

 Ah, hot tea, any flavor of black tea with honey, sometimes with crème, sometimes straight up.
 Chocolate covered almonds, which I’ll put in a pile beside my notes and only let myself eat one every 50 words or so.
 There’s celery spread with low-fat peanut butter, dotted with dried cranberries.
 I light candles in my office.
 I love real living light.
 Walking by the Snake River with the dogs is always good.
 I’m addicted to tea, Constant Comment and Good Earth Decaf.
 I have two favorite cafes where I go to sit and watch people and listen to conversation.
 Jackson is a hard place to pick up good conversation, though, because most of them are tourists and they’re discussing travel plans.
 Instead of jotting down notes about what they’re saying, I end up giving advice.
 I love giving advice.
 Just ask my kids.
 I’ve been on a Snickerdoodle kick these last few months.
 I made these for our St. Patrick’s Day party and then sent a lovely box of them to my daughter in college.
 The recipe comes from the Real Simple website.
 These are so good!

 What are some of your favorite books and authors?